Michael-Rodygin/sid-meiers-civilization-generator/README.md

 ## License

-This project is for personal/educational use.
+This project is for personal use.